 Hybrid WAN is used to connect two geographically separate WANs to a branch office using two different types of connections to carry the traffic.
-Software-defined wide area networking (SD-WAN) refers to network operators leveraging software-defined networking (SDN) to deliver services across MPLS, LTE, or broadband.
+Software-defined wide area networking (SD-WAN) refers to network operators leveraging software-defined networking (SDN) to deliver services across MPLS, LTE, satellite, or broadband.

 The two technologies share similarities in that they are both used to make the existing WAN more agile and flexible and to solve problems that exist with outdated WAN technologies.

 In fact some, like InfoVista, consider hybrid WAN to be a step toward SD-WAN.
 For example, a large enterprise uses MPLS from a service provider for its sites, but it often deploys an additional network to off-load some applications to its private data centers and streamline its traffic.

 Many believe the reason large enterprises rely on MPLS is because it comes with a service agreement that provides additional services like central billing, help desk services, and more.
 But hybrid WAN offers analytics, service provisioning, and other services that are worth considering.